l7mp/mc-wan/README.md

 ##### Logistics

-We bootstrap the egress pipeline with a set of dummy services that will allow routing the requests from the sender-side cluster to the proper receiver-side EW gateway(s) that have actual backends/pods serving the requested service.
-In particular, for any cluster participating in the multi-cluster fleet, we create a service whose endpoints contain the externally reachable IP address of the corresponding EW gateway.
+We bootstrap the egress pipeline with a set of dummy services that will allow routing the requests to the receiver-side EW gateway(s).
+In particular, for any remote cluster participating in the multi-cluster fleet, we create a service whose endpoints contain the externally reachable IP address of the corresponding EW gateway.